Life of Apostle John

-John accompanied Peter on a visit to Samaria, and many people had accepted to be converted to Christians (Acts 8:14).
+John accompanied Peter on a visit to Samaria, and many people accepted to be converted to Christianity (Acts 8:14).

 The spread continued until they were persecuted by Herod Agrippa 1; the persecution led to the scattering of the apostles to different places to spread the gospel through the provinces of the Roman Empire.